impstation/hosting-config-example/README.md

 The following custom systemd units are automatically running software.
 They are placed in `/etc/systemd/system` and versioned with etckeeper.
 - `backup-postgres.timer`, `backup-postgres.service` - Periodically run `/root/backup-postgres.sh`
 - `vacuum-replays.timer`, `vacuum-replays.service` - Periodically run `/root/vacuum-replays.sh`
+- `byobu-watchdog.service` - Starts a tmux session and runs the watchdog in it as soon as the server boots up.
+Allows us to do fully unattended upgrades but still access the server console.
 - `loki.service` - Runs log aggregator for grafana
 - `prometheus.service` - Runs data collector for grafana
 - `grafana.service` - Grafana stats server at <https://grafana.impstation.gay>